DataDog/dd-sdk-cpp/README.md

 set(DD_HTTP_USE_SYSTEM_LIBCURL OFF)
 ```

-To use the SDK within your own projects, simply add `Datadog::dd_native` as a dependency for the relevant targets:
+To use the SDK within your own projects, add `Datadog::dd_native` as a dependency for the relevant targets:

 ```
 target_link_libraries(your_library_or_program Datadog::dd_native)